wna-se/seek4science.github.io/_pages/contact.md

 We have 2 Google Groups.
 These groups are open to anonymous queries, you don't have to be a group member to submit a query.

-* For technical or development related queries please use [SEEK Developers Group](http://groups.google.com/group/seek-developers)
+* For technical or development related queries please use [FAIRDOM-SEEK Developers Group](http://groups.google.com/group/seek-developers)
-* For general queries, or queries about using SEEK please us [Seek4Science Group](http://groups.google.com/group/seek4science)
+* For general queries, or queries about using FAIRDOM-SEEK please us [Seek4Science Group](http://groups.google.com/group/seek4science)

 ## Contact form